$G_2$-instantons, associative submanifolds, and Fueter sections: Fueter sections of instanton moduli bundles

-Here $(e_i)$ is a local positive orthonormal frame on $P$, $(e^i)$ is its dual frame, $\vol_{NP}$ is the fibre-wise volume form on $NP$ and $v \in TP \mapsto \omega_v \in \Lambda^+N^*P$ is given by the identification~\eqref{eq:tn}.
+Here $(e_i)$ is a local positive orthonormal frame on $P$, $(e^i)$ is its dual frame, $\vol_{NP}$ is the fibre-wise volume form on $NP$ and $v \in TP \mapsto \omega_v \in \Lambda^+N^*P$ is given by the identification~\eqref{Eq_Clifford}.
 With this notation set up the natural requirement is that

-If we introduce a bi-grading on $k$--forms on $NP$ according to the splitting $TNP=\pi^*TP\oplus\pi^*NP$ corresponding to the connection on $NP$ with $\pi\co NP\to P$ being the canonical projection, then it is easy to see that equation~\eqref{eq:li} splits into two parts.
+If we introduce a bi-grading on $k$--forms on $NP$ according to the splitting $TNP=\pi_1^*TP\oplus\pi_2^*NP$ corresponding to the connection on $NP$ with $\pi_1\co TP\to P$ and $\pi_2\co NP\to P$ denoting the canonical projections, then it is easy to see that equation~\eqref{Eq_Limiting} splits into two parts.
 The first one is simply the condition that the anti-self-dual part of $F_I^{0,2}$ must vanish, while the second part is given by

 This condition can be understood as a partial differential equation on $\fI$ as follows.
 Define the vertical tangent bundle $V\fM$ to $\fM$ by